DanB1998/StockMarket/README.md

 Bootstrap v4.6

 * Css framework for mobile responsiveness.
-* Some JS involved as I also used bootstrasp for a responsive navigation bar.
+* Some JS involved as I also used bootstrap for a responsive navigation bar.

 #### Google Fonts